Active Directory: Domain Services

 Active Directory Domain Services (AD DS) is the foundation of every Windows domain network.
-It stores information about members of the domain, including devices and users, verifies their credentials and defines their access rights.
+It stores information about domain members, including devices and users, verifies their credentials, and defines their access rights.
 The server running this service is called a domain controller.
-A domain controller is contacted when a user logs into a device, accesses another device across the network or runs a line-of-business Metro-style app sideloaded into a device.
+A domain controller is contacted when a user logs into a device, accesses another device across the network, or runs a line-of-business Metro-style app sideloaded into a machine.

-Other Active Directory services (excluding LDS, as described below) as well as most of Microsoft server technologies rely on or use Domain Services; examples include Group Policy, Encrypting File System, BitLocker, Domain Name Services, Remote Desktop Services, Exchange Server and SharePoint Server.
+Other Active Directory services (excluding LDS, as described below) and most Microsoft server technologies rely on or use Domain Services; examples include Group Policy, Encrypting File System, BitLocker, Domain Name Services, Remote Desktop Services, Exchange Server, and SharePoint Server.

-The self-managed Active Directory DS must not be confused with managed Azure AD DS, which is a cloud product.
+The self-managed Active Directory DS must be distinct from managed Azure AD DS, a cloud product.

 Lightweight Directory Services

-Active Directory Lightweight Directory Services (AD LDS), formerly known as Active Directory Application Mode (ADAM), is an implementation of the LDAP protocol for AD DS.
-AD LDS runs as a service on Windows Server.
-AD LDS shares the code base with AD DS and provides the same functionality, including an identical API, but does not require the creation of domains or domain controllers.
-It provides a Data Store for the storage of directory data and a Directory Service with an LDAP Directory Service Interface.
-Unlike AD DS, however, multiple AD LDS instances can run on the same server.
+Active Directory Lightweight Directory Services (AD LDS), previously called Active Directory Application Mode (ADAM), implements the LDAP protocol for AD DS.
+It runs as a service on Windows Server and offers the same functionality as AD DS, including an equal API.
+However, AD LDS does not require the creation of domains or domain controllers.
+It provides a Data Store for storing directory data and a Directory Service with an LDAP Directory Service Interface.
+Unlike AD DS, multiple AD LDS instances can operate on the same server.